 This aggregated information will end up forming your online identity to be used by employers, loan officers, universities, prospective dates and others to size you up and determine your desirability as an employee, borrower, student applicant or mate among other things.
 These judgments will likely be made in seconds.
 The providers of such identity files may even prescreen you according to certain rating criteria for their subscribers.

 Apart from you having no control over your own identity file, the other big problem with having all this information available is that most people will invariably pay far more attention to the bad stuff than to the good things about you.
 Unfortunately, the reality is that few will ever take the time or go to the effort of attempting to put the bad stuff in context and weigh it against all your good stuff before making a decision.
 That’s life.

 Microsoft did a recent survey that indicated that 75% of U.S. companies are currently requiring their hiring managers and human resource people to do some online research of job applicants.
-These professionals are using a variety of tools to do so, including checking search engines, photo and video sharing sites, personal Web sites, social-networking sites, blogs and even online gaming sites and Twitter.
+These professionals are using a variety of tools to do so, including checking search engines, photo and video sharing sites, personal websites, social media sites, blogs and even online gaming sites and Twitter.
 Many colleges and universities are also starting to scrutinize student applicants in the same manner.
 This type of online screening is taking place in one form or another in most parts of the developed world by all types of organizations, including governments.

 And, unfortunately it’s not just what you do on the Internet that is a cause of concern.
 You also have to be on guard about what others are posting online when their comments, photos and videos include you.
 If you are at a party, bar or club, be wary that someone there could be taking photos or videos of you for the purpose of later posting them on the Web.
 When you’re in this situation, tell your friends that you’d appreciate them not posting any photos or videos on the Internet that have you in them without your permission.
 Keep in mind that there’s always a chance they will do it anyway.